-My teaching addresses management practices and decision-making in various organizational settings, from startups to small family businesses to global publicly traded firms to nonprofit organizations of all kinds.
-My courses encourage students to grow into ways of thinking and action that will help them achieve successful careers, working and learning how to make organizations effective.
+What makes organizations effective?
+What can leaders and managers do in pursuing greater performance?
+These are the questions that I examine in my courses, as I work to help students understand the different needs of different organizations.
+My courses addresses management practices and decision-making in organizational settings from startups to small family businesses to global publicly traded firms to nonprofit organizations of all kinds.
+I encourage students to grow into ways of thinking and action that will help them achieve successful and fulfilling careers, working and learning how to be effective managers and leaders.

 Research, Scholarship or Creative/Artistic Interests